CSSUoB/cssuob.github.io/collections/_news/2020-11-22-cv-workshop.md

 ## Getting more help

 Use the Careers Network's [CV Checker](https://intranet.birmingham.ac.uk/as/employability/careers/vmock.aspx).
-Upload your CV and get an automated rating and suggestions for improvement
+Upload your CV and get an automated rating and suggestions for improvement.

 Alternatively, you can email your CV for a manual review, or ask questions, to careersenquiries@bham.ac.uk.